-The second and third round of funding was carried by Sequoia Capital which invested a total amount of $60 million ($8 million in 2011 and $52 million in 2013) in Whatsapp Inc. This was the only source of income for the 50 staff members of Whatsapp.
-There wasn’t much expenditure involved in running the application; the primary cost included sending a verification code to the users.
+The second and third round of funding was carried by Sequoia Capital which invested a total amount of $60 million ($8 million in 2011 and $52 million in 2013) in WhatsApp Inc. This was the only source of income for the 50 staff members of WhatsApp.
+There wasn’t much expenditure involved in running the application; the primary cost included server costs and costs relating to sending a verification code to the users.

 This strategy of creating a network first and money after proved to be fruitful.
-After two long years of being wooed by Facebook’s CEO Mark Zuckerberg, Whatsapp was acquired by Facebook on February 2014 for $19 billion and all the employees were put to Facebook payrolls including Koum, who is now a part of Facebook’s board.
+After two long years of being wooed by Facebook’s CEO Mark Zuckerberg, WhatsApp was acquihired by Facebook on February 2014 for $19 billion and all the employees were put to Facebook payrolls including Koum, who is now a part of Facebook’s board.

-Facebook has new plans for Whatsapp.
-The company has launched Whatsapp Business application which lets users build their business profile and become a verified business on WhatsApp.
-The verified businesses can create their business profile along with certain important links to their website or facebook page, set up autoresponders, can even link their landline numbers with Whatsapp and can even integrate the Whatsapp for Business API with their product offering.
+Facebook had new plans for WhatsApp.
+The company launched WhatsApp Business application which lets users build their business profile and become a verified business on WhatsApp.
+The verified businesses can create their business profile along with certain important links to their website or facebook page, set up autoresponders, can even link their landline numbers with WhatsApp and can even integrate the WhatsApp for Business API with their product offering.

-The Whatsapp Business application is currently free to download and use for small businesses.
-Whatsapp makes money through Whatsapp for Business API though.
+The WhatsApp Business application is currently free to download and use for all businesses.
+WhatsApp, however, makes money through WhatsApp for Business API.

-The company has extended its business functionality by launching its first revenue earning product – Whatsapp Business API.
-This new product will let the businesses integrate WhatsApp for Business APIs with their systems and reach out to customers through notifications and deal with their queries.
+WhatsApp API lets the businesses integrate WhatsApp for Business with their systems to reach out to customers through notifications and deal with their queries automatically.

-To prevent ad spam, the company as restricted the ability to send messages.
-Businesses can only send messages to people who have contacted them first, but the API will also help them programmatically send shipping confirmations, appointment reminders or event tickets to their customers.
-The company has been piloting the offering with clients like BookMyShow in India.
+To prevent ad spam, the company restricted the ability to send messages.
+Businesses can only send messages to people who have contacted them first, but the API also helps them programmatically send shipping confirmations, appointment reminders or event tickets to their customers.
+The company is already working successfully with clients like Booking.com, Wish, etc.

-Whatsapp has released a really strategic revenue generation plan for this API.
+Well, WhatsApp has developed a really strategic revenue generation plan for this product.

 It charges businesses for slow replies.

-Now, this simply means that the businesses will be able to respond to messages from users for free for up to 24 hours, but will have to pay a fee for every message sent after 24 hours.
-The charge is fixed but different for different countries.
+This means that the businesses are able to respond to messages from users for free for up to 24 hours, but have to pay a fee for every message sent after 24 hours.
+The charge is fixed but is different for different countries.